-- 1. Un-enroll the eligible student from Public School if the eligible student is still enrolled in a public school, you must un-enroll him/her before using the FES-UA Program. - 2.
-Un-enroll the eligible student from Step Up for Students if the eligible student has a Step Up for Students scholarship, you must un-enroll him/her before using the FES-UA Program. - 3.
-Sign and Return the Handbook Acknowledgement Form to AAA this form is located on the last page of this Handbook.
-It must be signed, dated and returned to AAA before using the FES-UA Program.
+- 1. Un-enroll the eligible student from Public School if the eligible student is still enrolled in a public school, you must un-enroll him/her before using the AAA FES-UA Program. - 2.
+Un-enroll the eligible student from Step Up for Students if the eligible student has a Step Up for Students scholarship, you must un-enroll him/her before using the AAA FES-UA Program.

 Failure to meet the above requirements may result in the loss of the FES-UA Program award.
+Households that are determined eligible AND have received funding for the upcoming school year will receive a Scholarship Award Letter in an email directly from AAA.